harfbuzz/harfbuzz/docs/wasm-shaper.md

 * To say hello world, we're going to have to use a native function.

-In debugging builds of Harfbuzz, we can print some output from the web assembly module to the host's standard output using the `debugprint` function, which takes an array of characters and a length:
+In debugging builds of Harfbuzz, we can print some output from the web assembly module to the host's standard output using the `debugprint` function:

 ```
 // We don't use #[wasm_bindgen] here because that makes